Which city is cheaper, Miami or Boca Raton?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Boca Raton is $226, while the average daily cost in Miami is $165.
+The average daily cost (per person) in Boca Raton is $226, while the average daily cost in Miami is $164.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Boca Raton and Miami in more detail.
+What follows is a categorical breakdown of travel costs for Boca Raton and Miami in more detail.

 Also for Boca Raton, here are a few examples of actual transportation services: